Luke Gullick

-Luke Gullick (born 1986) is an English footballer who plays for Pontypridd Town in Wales.
+Luke Gullick (born 24 October 1986) is an English footballer who plays for Cymru Premier club Pontypridd United.
 Sometimes used as a winger at Chippenham Town, he is able to be put in any position, including defense.

 Trinidad and Tobago

 Traveling to Trinidad and Tobago in 2009 to trial for San Juan Jabloteh, Gullick harbored ambitions to get called up to the Trinidad and Tobago national team in time for the 2010 FIFA World Cup but they never qualified so he couldn't participate in the event, getting recalled to Chippenham Town following the unsuccessful trial where he performed well upon return.

-Earning a six-month deal with San Juan Jabloteh in 2011 and staying with his cousins throughout his spell there, the Englishman notched his first goal in a 4-4 stalemate with T&TEC, claiming that the gameplay there was 'fast and strong'.
+Earning a six-month deal with San Juan Jabloteh in 2011 and staying with his cousins throughout his spell there, the Englishman notched his first goal in a 4–4 stalemate with T&TEC, claiming that the gameplay there was 'fast and strong'.
 He then trained with Newport County in Wales before returning to Chippenham Town in 2012.